 As for the broader world of business: the hard truth is that you’ve been duped, like everyone else, by the fossil fuel industry.
 Oil companies have reaped enormous profits for decades while realising their short-term success would destabilise the planet for everyone else, forever.
 Deception became their business model, and they threw us all under the bus, including their fellow enterprises.
 Now, after decades of orchestrated and predatory delay, we face the urgent task of replacing fossil fuels as quickly as possible as climate disasters materialise around us, deepening year by year.
 And now you have a choice to make: In a world where big carbon’s gain is everyone else’s loss, will it be them, or you?

-- This blog post is based on Weaponizing economics: Big Oil, economic consultants, and climate policy delay, Environmental Politics.
+- This blog post is based on Weaponizing economics: Big Oil, economic consultants, and climate policy delay, Environmental Politics and first appeared at LSE Business Review.

 - Featured image by Callum Shaw on Unsplash